K-12 security and lighting: Notification and safer egress for assailant events and emergencies

 Have you ever thought to yourself, what can I do to make an impact?
 After the 2018 Parkland school shooting that is exactly what I asked myself.
 How can I, in my profession as a lighting designer, make schools or for that matter universities, workplaces, or other commercial environments, safer?
 So, I mulled this over and chatted with a variety of colleagues.
 While I was hearing very real concerns, I wasn’t hearing many new or different design strategies that could be applied to enhance safety.

-So being a fan of getting things done, I – along with my talented lighting design colleague Maureen Castillo – started pursuing out-of-the-box ideas.
+So being a fan of getting things done, another colleague and I started pursuing out-of-the-box ideas.
 Many of these came from trying to put ourselves in the place of the students and staff going through this type of stressful experience.
 We asked ourselves these questions:

 - How does staff identify an emergency situation?